-Can you refuse a drugs test?Six reasons why you can refuse a drug test at work; and why they won't work
+Can you refuse a drug test?Six reasons why you might refuse a drug test at work - and why they won't work

-There are several reasons why you can refuse a drugs test at work.
-However, any refusal is going to make your employer suspicious of your reasons for saying no.
+There are several reasons why you might refuse a drug test at work.
+However, it’s important to remember that any refusal is going to make your employer suspicious of your reasons for saying no.

 If you have not been provided with information about your company’s drug testing policy you can refuse to be tested and your employer is not allowed to take any action against you.